 When guests arrive on the island at the Marina Grande, they are met by the hotel’s smart people-carrier.
 This whisks them up, past Capri town.
 Then, just at the approach to Anacapri, the driver turns right, into the grounds of the Caesar Augustus.
 Moments later they are inside, sipping a glass of lemonade, for the hotel has its own lemon trees.
 On my own arrival, before going to my room, I could not resist walking through to the huge terrace at the back of the hotel.
 I knew, of course, (from previous visits) that the panorama would be wonderful, but I was still obliged to catch my breath.
 The island of Ischia, the distant mainland, the absurdly blue water, the clarity of vision so charmingly distorted by the heat… Before me was the beauty of serenity and harmony.

 Each morning, to break my fast, I went to the dining room, and sat opposite an open French window, so that I could enjoy the cooling sea breeze.
-Here I was looked after very well by Maitre d’ Gaetano de Maio and by members of his staff in their pirate uniforms.
+Here I was looked after very well by Maitre d’ Gaetano de Maio and by Stefano – as well as by members of their staff in pirate uniforms.
 Indeed, I breakfasted at the Caesar Augustus in a manner both comfortable and leisurely.
-Silver pots of coffee, buckets of ice cubes and my invariable, concluding cappuccino were brought to me, and I secured the other comestibles from the buffet.
+Buckets of ice cubes and my invariable, concluding cappuccino were brought to me, and I secured the other comestibles from the buffet.
 These included sfogliatella (a Neapolitan speciality, consisting of a crisp pastry case filled with sweet ricotta cheese), crusty bread, marmalade (made from local oranges), prosciutto, melon, pineapple, strawberries, bacon, scrambled egg, fruit salad and slices of the most delicious Tart Caprese.
 I did not go hungry.
-And I must urge you to try a pot of the infusion made from mint grown in the hotel garden.
-It is superb.
+There was also a special treat: a refreshing infusion made from mint.
+And it was not just any mint, for the leaves were cut specially for me from the plant which was growing in a pot brought to the side of my table.
+Is that not proper service?